Cross-Currency Basis Swaps Referencing Backward-Looking Rates: Overnight interest rates and related averages

 A currency futures contract is an exchange traded agreement to buy or sell a specified amount of a particular currency (the {\it base currency}) relative to a second currency (the {\it quoted currency}) at a future date at a specified exchange rate (the {\it contract price}).
 The last trading day for each currency futures contract determines when settlement will take place and the instrument will automatically expire.
 On any trading day during the life of the futures contract, a long (or short) position can be closed by placing a sell (or buy) order in the market.
 Currency futures serve various purposes, including speculation on exchange rate fluctuations and hedging against other currency-related concerns.
 They enable market participants to manage their exposure to exchange rate fluctuations, thereby reducing uncertainty and promoting financial stability.

 The exchange rate $Q$ is an $\ff$-adapted stochastic processes, which at time $t$ is quoted as

 where, obviously, the choice of any two currencies was arbitrary.
-We now give the mathematical definition of currency futures where USD is the base currency and AUD is the quoted currency.
-Without loss of generality, we assume that the nominal size is set to be 1 USD.
+We now give the formal definition of currency futures where USD is the base currency and AUD is the quoted currency.
+Without loss of generality, we assume that the nominal principal is set to be 1 USD.

 \bd A {\it currency futures} initiated at time $S$ with the settlement date $\Td$ is defined as a futures contract referencing a predetermined currency pair (say, USD/AUD) with the futures exchange rate at time $t \in [S,\Td]$ denoted by $\Fq_t(\Sd,\Td)$ (or, briefly, $\Fq_{t}$ if the dates $S$ and $\Td$ are predetermined) in AUD.
 At the maturity date $\Td$, the holder of the currency futures has an obligation to pay $\Fq_{\Td}=Q_{\Td}$ units of the quoted currency (AUD) to obtain one unit of the base currency (USD). \ed